 Stilo Helmet Communications – Why Setup Matters

 A Stilo helmet is one of the finest pieces of motorsport safety equipment available.
 But a poorly set-up Stilo helmet connected to an excellent radio system will still sound terrible.
-At Harris Race Radios®, we have spent over 20 years solving exactly this problem — and this guide explains why setup matters more than most competitors will ever tell you.
+With over 50 years of motorsport communications experience, we have solved this problem hundreds of times — and this guide explains why setup matters more than most competitors realise.

 How Helmet Shell Type Affects Microphone Performance